Beliaar/bGrease/doc/tutorial/tutorial3.rst

 Although it is possible to create custom modes and managers in your application, there are two concrete implementations provided by Grease that should prove convenient.
 One, we are already familiar with: |World|.
 Worlds implement the mode interface so that they can be used directly as game modes.
 When a world is active in a mode manager, its clock receives ticks, its systems receive events, and it will invoke its renderers when the display needs to be redrawn.
 When a world is deactivated, it is "frozen".
 Its clock no longer runs, its systems no longer receive events and its renderers are no longer invoked.
 When the world is later reactivated, it resumes right where it left off.

-Grease also provides a special mode manager, :class:`~grease.mode.ManagerWindow`.
+Grease also provides a special mode manager, :class:`~bGrease.mode.ManagerWindow`.
 This class is a Pyglet window subclass that implements the mode manager interface.
 This allows you to push and pop modes, such as |World| objects, directly onto an application window.
 All of the OS events the window receives will go directly to the active mode.
 This makes implementing a user interface flow with push and pop semantics a breeze.

-:class:`~grease.mode.ManagerWindow` objects also include some default behavior:
+:class:`~bGrease.mode.ManagerWindow` objects also include some default behavior:

 * When the ``Esc`` key is pressed, the current mode is popped.
 * When the last mode is popped, the window closes.

 .. note:: A :class:`ManagerWindow` object is both the mode manager and the source of events (i.e., the event dispatcher).
-Custom mode managers can be made by subclassing :class:`~grease.mode.BaseManager` to separate these two concerns, if desired.
+Custom mode managers can be made by subclassing :class:`~bGrease.mode.BaseManager` to separate these two concerns, if desired.
 This can allow several mode managers to share a single window, or even use an application-defined event dispatcher.

 We can create a custom world to use as our title screen.
 The title screen will have some text, will respond to some key commands, and will have some asteroids floating in the background to make it more interesting.
 It will need a very similar configuration of components and systems as our existing :class:`GameWorld`, so let's refactor the common parts into a shared base class: